Are any of the

 |

-14. A customer
+14. a customer

 states that the service your company provides is a commodity. |